tshegofatsoseane/alx-system_engineering-devops/README.md

-Repository to store shell basics scripts
+Repository to store shell basics scripts for alx